jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 Once a land transport record is created, the Registrar must notify the person that submitted the information in relation to the record of that fact.

 ### 200N Registrar may notify record or changes to register
-(1) The Registrar must inform the persons or class of persons prescribed in the regulations if the Registrar amends or revokes a land transport record.
+(1) The Registrar must inform the persons or class of persons prescribed in the regulations if the Registrar creates, amends, or revokes a land transport record.
 (2) The Registrar may also give notice of the following matters to any person or class of persons or to the public generally:
   (a) that a land transport record has been created:
   (b) that changes have been made to the register.
 (3) The Registrar may inform or give notice in any manner that the Registrar thinks fit.

-### 200O Certified copy of information on register
+### 200O Evidentiary effect of information on register
+(1) Subsection (2) applies to a document that—
+  (a) appears to be or to represent an image of a land transport record; and (b) does not appear to have been altered in any way.
+(2) Unless there is proof to the contrary, the document is conclusive evidence of the contents of the land transport record.
-(1) The Registrar must provide a copy, or a certified copy, of any information on the register to any person who applies for it and pays the prescribed fee or charge (if any).
+(3) The Registrar must provide a copy, or a certified copy, of any information on the register to any person who applies for it and pays the prescribed fee or charge (if any).
-(2) A certified copy of information on the register purporting to be signed by the Registrar is conclusive evidence for all purposes that the information in the certified copy is entered in the register.
+(4) A certified copy of information on the register purporting to be signed by the Registrar is conclusive evidence for all purposes that the information in the certified copy is entered in the register.
+(5) The copies referred to in subsections (3) and (4) may be provided in electronic form if the Registrar so determines.

 **Use of outside agencies in performance of functions**